 - Charge out full ortho case, create ortho claim, collect down payment, set up payment plan

-- In ortho procedure – enter placement date and # months remaining
+- In ortho procedure – enter placement date and # months remaining - you can set this to required in order to send these ortho claims.

 - Most ortho plans pay automatically from the initial claim; some require claim to be submitted to generate payment monthly or quarterly